yolo3301/Mars/Preist/Leet2.md

 + 274 -- reversed index count
 + *388* -- got right with slight worse performance
 + *81* -- got right, but might as well practice again
++ 201 -- bit operation, consider the essense of AND